Allaa-boutaleb/extending_hytrel/README.md

 # Extending hypergraph-enhance TaLM for data discovry tasks
-This research/project is apart of Final year Masters Internship conducted and funded by the host institution: LIP6 at Sorbonne Universite apart of the Database team.
+This software is the result of the final year Master's internship/project conducted By Alaa Almutawa at the LIP6 Database research team and funded by Sorbonne Université..
 ![pipeline](pipeline_final_final.png)
 ## Modules
 |Module| Usage|